spatialos/UnrealGDK/SpatialGDK/Documentation/content/get-started/starter-template/get-started-template-setup.md

 To use the Starter Template, you must complete the following steps:

 1. Create a new project using the Starter Template
-1. Clone the GDK into your project
-1. Build the GDK for Unreal module dependencies
+2. Build the GDK for Unreal module dependencies

 ### Step 1: Create a new project using the Starter Template